 MARINE VILLA (sleeps 4-6) has 2 light and spacious double bedrooms, with sea-facing windows and a fresh, all-white decor.
 You get super-kingsize beds (no twins), antique chests and - as in all houses - top-quality White Company linens, with hypo-allergenic bedding on request.
 Both ensuite bathrooms feature a roll top bath with shower - either overhead or separate.
 Attached to one bedroom is a small study / kids' room which can be set up with one or two tiny beds for children up to 5 ft (1.5m), or one bed plus one cot.
 We came with parents-in-law and our young son, and the set-up was perfect.
-Downstairs there's a bright, art-filled sitting room with 2 sofas, a lovely hearth for winter fires and a digi TV-DVD (plus a second in the dining room).
+Downstairs there's a bright, art-filled sitting room with 2 sofas, a lovely hearth for winter fires and a Smart TV (plus a second in the dining room).
 Opposite are the kitchen and dining room.

 THE STUDIO (sleeps 2) is available as an add-on if you need more space.
 Reached via either a connecting door or its own entrance, it's a lovely, airy, open-plan suite with a kingsize bed, shower, kitchenette and sofa; the most stylish little granny flat imaginable!